 Love Victor is showing now on Disney + (Star)

-It seems like an eternity ago that I reported on the arrival of the much anticipated Love Victor on Hulu in America.
-At the time, I had more than expected Love Victor to make a quick transition to British TV screens; however, it took a lot longer in reality.
-But, fear not, as the time has come, and Love Victor arrived on Disney + (Star) this week.
-The first two episodes available immediately, followed by a weekly schedule of releases.
+It seems like an eternity ago that I reported on the arrival of the much-anticipated Love, Victor on Hulu in the United States.
+At the time, most of us had expected Love, Victor to make a quick transition to British TV screens; however, it took a lot longer than hoped, waiting for the Disney + (Star) channel launch.
+But better late than never, Victor has arrived with the first two episodes available immediately, followed by a weekly schedule of releases.

-It’s important to state at this point that I have no intention of ruining Love Victor with a spoiler-filled review.
-And will, therefore, offer a simple overview rather than an in-depth analysis of the story.
-In essence, Love Victor follows a similar style and delivery to its big-screen cousin; however, here, many of the critical weaknesses found in Love Simon find a corrective if occasionally uncertain voice.
-For example, Victor is new to Creekwood; his family not carrying the same wealth and privilege on display in the Spier household.
-His Puerto Rican and Colombian-American background providing us with nuanced discussions on the interface between sexuality, culture and religion.
-Meanwhile, conversations on sexual orientation and identity find a distinctly different voice.
-His communication over Instagram with Simon Spier only highlighting the differing journies of both boys.
+Now at this point, it’s important to state that I have no intention of providing any spoilers for what is to come in Love, Victor.
+Therefore, this review offers nothing more than a quick overview of the story.
+Love, Victor, follows a very similar narrative arc to its big-screen cousin; however, here, many of the weaknesses found in Love, Simon are ironed out.
+For example, Victor is new to Creekwood, and his family does not carry the wealth and privilege displayed in the Spier household.
+Here Victor’s Puerto Rican and Colombian-American roots provide a welcome discussion on the interface between sexuality, culture and religion.
+Meanwhile, conversations on sexual orientation and identity also find a distinctly different voice in Love, Victor, the episodic structure allowing for a more detailed exploration of the coming out journey.

 Love Victor also dispenses with the secret and anonymous gay romance, instead opting to explore the decisions, choices and hidden feelings that haunt our journey to self-acceptance.
-However, while commendable in its vision, Love Victor also keeps to a tried and tested format.
-The bravery of the subjects raised occasionally lost in its episodic structure.
-But, despite this, Love Victor excels in the performances of its young cast; Victor (Michael Cimino), Mia (Rachel Naomi Hilson), Benji (George Sear) and Felix (Anthony Turpel), all glowing throughout.
-The strength of the show held in its ability to reflect the coming out process from a new angle.
-While at the same time acknowledging that the journey toward acceptance in school is still far from complete following Simon’s experience.
+However, while commendable in its vision, Love Victor occasionally struggles to embrace the themes its raises.
+Here the show sometimes feels nervous and unsure, which may well be due to it being dropped by Disney + early on in favour of Hulu.
+Who knows!
+However, despite these first-date nerves, Love, Victor excels through the performances of its young cast.
+Here Victor (Michael Cimino), Mia (Rachel Naomi Hilson), Benji (George Sear) and Felix (Anthony Turpel) hold the show together and feel like a genuine group of high school friends.